BMW 7 Series interior

 Then there’s a set of digital dials for the driver which are clear but don’t have quite the wow-factor of an Audi A8’s Virtual Cockpit.
 Still, say ‘hey BMW’ and the standard Personal Assistant will help you with everything from changing the climate control to finding you the nearest restaurant.
 If that’s not enough, there’s also the option to add a head-up display.

-Adding the rear Seat Comfort Pack brings twin 10-inch rear screens which are brilliantly high definition and react quickly to touch.
+Adding the Rear Seat Comfort Pack brings twin 10-inch rear screens which are brilliantly high definition and react quickly to touch.
 Also included is an equally bright and responsive tablet located in the console between the rear seats for controlling things like your climate control zone, massage seats and media.

 All 7 Series models also get BMW’s Display Key – a remote fob used to lock and unlock the car but also control various functions such as the climate control and even parking when stood outside the car via its small colour touchscreen.
-This key used to be quite a chunky thing, but has been slimmed down these days so it less annoying to carry around with you, while charging it is can be done wirelessly in a cubby in front of the gear selector.
+This key used to be quite a chunky thing, but has been slimmed down these days so is less annoying to carry around with you, while charging it is can be done wirelessly in a cubby in front of the gear selector.

 The standard 16-speaker, 600-watt Harman Kardon sound system is very good, but if you take your music more seriously you should consider adding the optional Bowers and Wilkins sound system.
 It also has 16 speakers, but has a total output of 1400w and lifts the cabin further with its beautifully designed metallic speakers.